 In your land preparation, you might be considering slashing the bush and setting it on fire to clear the land for planting.
 No, leave the residue on the land, it has lots of benefits.
 “Slash and burn” is a bad practice and it will not help the growth of your crops.
 You would also be destroying your soil if you do.
 Know more »

 2. Do not disturb the soil.

 In other words, do not till the soil.
 Turning the soil either manually or mechanically changes the soil structure and encourages erosion, leaching of nutrients and others.
-It is important you leave the soil intact.
-That promotes all the factors that help plants growth.
+It is important you leave the soil intact if you are to successfully produce crops.
+That promotes all the factors that help plant growth.
 Know more »

 3. Apply mulch or cover to the soil.